stepin/kbre/docs/configDirFormat.md

 - `spring` for Kotlin web apps
 - `script` for Kotlin scripts

+## Type

 Next, `type` should be selected.
 It's main template files.
 Default is `root`.
 It's for root project.
-If you have subprojects most probably you will need other type for it.
+There is idea that in some cases variations of main template files will be needed (with the same extensions).

+Files with extension `.jar` is considered binary files, and they will be copied without variables substitution.
+All other files are considered template files and variable substitution will be done.

+## Extension

-`Extension` is most powerful concept.
-First of all, you can just copy with replaced variables any files.
+`Extension` is a most interesting concept.
+First of all, you can just copy any files.
+Variables will be substituted.
 There is also special meaning for following files:

 - `gradle/libs.versions.toml` -- it will be merged with `gradle/libs.versions.toml` from `type`
-- `imports.kts` -- it will be added to `%IMPORTS%` variable
-- `plugins.kts` -- it will be added to `%PLUGINS%` variable
-- `deps.kts` -- it will be added to `%DEPS%` variable
-- `buildDeps.kts` -- it will be added to `%BUILD_DEPS%` variable (buildscript dependencies)
+- `vars/vAr_NAME.EXTENSION` -- it will be added as `%VAR_NAME%` variable.
+Extension is ignored, it's for editors.
-- `body.kts` -- it will be added to `%BODY%` variable
+Case is ignored, it will be uppercase as variable.
+Values of variable is content of files.

+Please, note that `project` extension name is reserved for data from `kbre.yaml` file.

+Files with extension `.jar` is considered binary files, and they will be copied without variables substitution.
+All other files are considered template files and variable substitution will be done.

+## Variable

 `Variable` is key/value.
-They are defined in kbre.yaml file and there are some pre-defined variable.
-In addition to variables from extensions following variables are defined:
+They are defined in kbre.yaml file, and in `vars` folders in extensions.

+Pre-defined variables from `kbre.yaml` file:

 - `%PRESET%` -- preset
 - `%TYPE%` -- type